fmmr/plyglot/README.md

    - Converse: Interacts as a chatbot, responding to your messages in context
 5. Type your message in any language
 6. Toggle between light and dark themes using the theme selector
+7. Use voice input by clicking the microphone button (in supported browsers)
+8. Watch for typing indicators while waiting for responses
-7. Receive responses in your selected language and style
+9. Receive responses in your selected language and style

 ## Testing